Ecwid/ecwid-api-docs/includes/_products.md

 fixedShippingRateOnly | boolean | `true` if shipping cost for this product is calculated as *'Fixed rate per item'* (managed under the "Tax and Shipping" section of the product management page in Ecwid Control panel). `false` otherwise.
 With this option on, the `fixedShippingRate` field specifies the shipping cost of the product fixedShippingRate | number |  When `fixedShippingRateOnly` is `true`, this field sets the product fixed shipping cost per item.
 When `fixedShippingRateOnly` is `false`, the value in this field is treated as an extra shipping cost the product adds to the global calculated shipping defaultCombinationId |  number |  Identifier of the default product combination, which is defined by the default values of product options. thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
-Thumbnails size is defined in the store settings. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 500x500. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 80x80. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product HD thumbnail URL resized to fit 650x650px originalImageUrl |  string  | URL of the original not resized product image originalImage | \<ImageDetails\> | Details of the product image description | string  | Product description *in HTML*
+Thumbnails size is defined in the store settings.
+Default size of biggest dimension is 400px. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 1500x1500px. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 160x160px. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product HD thumbnail URL resized to fit 800x800px originalImageUrl |  string  | URL of the original not resized product image originalImage | \<ImageDetails\> | Details of the product image description | string  | Product description *in HTML*